artificialsolutions/teneoteamsconnector/README.md

 ### Data returned by Teneo engine (Teneo solution) to Connector

-ViIrtual Assistant normally returns a text as its answer.
+Virtual Assistant normally returns a text as its answer.
 This text is then displayed in Teams to the user.
 If [adaptive cards](https://learn.microsoft.com/en-us/microsoftteams/platform/task-modules-and-cards/cards/cards-reference#adaptive-card) should be returned, they should be placed in the output parameter `msbotframework` as a well formed JSON.
 [Splitting answers into 'bubbles'](https://www.teneo.ai/resource/channels/teneo-web-chat#message-types_splitting-answers-into-bubbles) is also supported via the output parameter `outputTextSegmentIndexes`.

 ## Setting up a bot in Azure